Jetfire: Efficient and Accurate Transformer Pretraining with INT8 Data Flow and Per-Block Quantization: Experiments

 \subsection{Operator and End-to-End experiments}

-\paragraph{Linear layer speedup} We test the speedup of our custom linear layer.
+\paragraph{Linear layer speedup} We test the speedup of our custom linear layer on RTX 4090.
 We analyzed the time consumption of each component in forward and backward passes and compared the speed of our implementation with FP16 and SwitchBack linear layers.
 The results are shown in Fig.~\ref{Fig: Matmul Speed Test}.
 Our MM \textbf{operator} provides about 60\% speed improvement compared to FP16.
 Other overhead components like quantizing and reshaping have a relatively minor impact.
 Our method achieves 40\% overall speedup (forward + backward), which is comparable to the acceleration result of SwitchBack, where SwitchBack leaves the calculation of weight gradient in FP.
-The speedup becomes larger when the matrix size increases since the overhead proportion decreases. -0.2in \paragraph{Non-linear operator speedup} We also test the speedups offered by our custom non-linear layers, which is the \textbf{first} quantized training work to achieve acceleration for these non-linear operators.
+The speedup becomes larger when the matrix size increases since the overhead proportion decreases, which is demonstrated in Table~\ref{Table: Overhead portion in Linear Layer}.
+Acceleration results on RTX 3090 can be found in Appendix~\ref{sec: other hardware}. -0.2in \paragraph{Non-linear operator speedup} We also test the speedups offered by our custom non-linear layers, which is the \textbf{first} quantized training work to achieve acceleration for these non-linear operators.